KoryBurns/NanoFuel/README.md

 # NanoFuel
-This script walks you through the process in a Jupyter Notebook on how to
+This script walks you through the process of quantifying features of nanoparticels in HAADF-STEM micrographs in a Jupyter Notebook.